NYU-RTS/rts-docs-dev/docs/hpc/09_ood/02_jupyter_with_conda_singularity.md

-# Open OnDemand (OOD) with Conda/Singularity
+# Jupyter with Conda/Singularity on OOD

 ## OOD + Singularity + conda
-This page describes how to use your Singularity with conda environment in Open OnDemand (OOD) GUI at Greene.
+This page describes how to use your Singularity with conda environment in OOD GUI at Greene.

 ### Log Into Greene via the Terminal
 The following commands must be run from the terminal.
 Information on accessing via the terminal can be found at [Connecting to the HPC](../02_connecting_to_hpc/01_connecting_to_hpc.mdx).